frickm/dustingetz.github.com/_posts/2012-04-07-dustins-awesome-monad-tutorial-for-humans-in-python.md

 Right.
 This tutorial exists because Monads are easy, they're nothing but a design pattern.
 It shouldn't be necessary to understand category theory and type classes to use monads to improve our code without it being scary.

 Get ready to have your mind melted :D

+## TLDR: taste the power!

+To give you a feel for what monads are used for, I'm going to quickly build an example of complex monadic code, so you can see it.
+I'll explain from the beginning after I show you.

 ## rigorous error handling requires lots of 'plumbing'